 • When making renovations or additions to an existing building/project site.

-• When an area will later be inaccessible, and a scan will permit later measurement.
+• When an area will later be inaccessible and a scan will permit later measurement.

 Learn more about Coffman’s 3D Scanning services.